 Finding our way, beyond the trajectories that we have fallen for unwittingly, requires that we remain calm in the nexus of possible perspectives.
 Only if we can inhabit that space of the unknown, will we become truly adaptable and perceptively open.
 That’s the gist of philosophies such as those of Nietzsche and Heidegger and of wisdom traditions as Buddhism and Daoism.
 As existential philosopher Kierkegaard says, “Whoever has learnt to be anxious in the right way, has learnt the ultimate.”[3]
 Let’s give it a go.

-• A few hours of solution-focused coaching can facilitate liberating insight and lasting shifts of perspective.
+• A few hours of solution-focused coaching can facilitate liberating insight and lasting perspective shifts.
 To transform deeply ingrained habits of thinking and acting, however, regular sessions will probably prove necessary.

 We can stand the greatest trial so long as we have a sense of direction